-In accordance with IFR requirements, and as part of its efforts to support and encourage hazard mitigation initiatives, the 2015 Union County Hazard Mitigation Plan Steering Committee (HMPSC) prepared this general assessment of the hazards that have potential to impact the County.
+In accordance with IFR requirements, and as part of its efforts to support and encourage hazard mitigation initiatives, the Union County Hazard Mitigation Plan Steering Committee (HMPSC) prepared this general assessment of the hazards that have potential to impact the County.
 The following subsections provide an overview of past hazard events in the County and brief descriptions of the potential for future losses.
-At the end of this section (Section 4.4) the hazards are ranked (high, medium, or low) based on the overall impact to the County considering such factors as how often the hazard occurred, amount of property and infrastructure damages, number of people impacted, and time of recovery.
+Table 4.2 lists the hazards ranked high, medium, or low based on the overall impact to the County considering such factors as how often the hazard occurred, amount of property and infrastructure damages, number of people impacted, and time of recovery.
 In addition, jurisdiction specific hazards have been identified and profiled for each participating municipality in Appendices 1-20.
 A subset of hazards from the main plan was selected for each jurisdiction.
 These hazards were identified by municipality point of contacts after a series of meetings and workshops held with each participating jurisdiction.
-See Section 4 of the Plan update and the municipality appendices for additional details about the process for selecting these hazards and the hazard identified for each jurisdiction.

-During the 2015 Plan update many parts of the original County HMP were preserved.
+During the 2016 Plan update many parts of the original County HMP were preserved.
 Where applicable, portions of the historical hazard data have been retained.
-As required by federal planning guidelines, one of the key elements of the 2015 HMP update was to describe the events and effects of natural hazards on the County since the original version of the Plan was developed and adopted.
+As required by federal planning guidelines, one of the key elements of the 2016 HMP update was to describe the events and effects of natural hazards on the County since the original version of the Plan was developed and adopted.